Chapter 13 - Simple Past Tense

 malvolere, to dislike someone rivolere, to want someone or something back

 Group 3 verbs end in -ire.
 The model for this group is the verb finire, to finish; its stem is fin-.
+The endings are shown in italics, and they are the same for all regular verbs in this group.

 I finished, did finish Io fin + ii finii (feen-EE-ee)